History of telephone numbers in the United Kingdom: New personal numbers with revenue-share start using 070

 In 1995, the 070 prefix began to be allocated for personal numbers (PNS).
 These new numbers had 10 digits.

 New numbers at 070 107x xxxx were held aside in order for FleXtel personal numbers at 0956 7xxxxx to migrate in the forthcoming Big Number Change in 2000.

 The geographic area codes 0700 to 0709 had only recently been moved to 01700 to 01709 on PhONEday.
 New 070 personal number allocations had to be chosen carefully such that mis-dialled calls for old pre-PhONEday geographic numbers would fail to connect rather than connect the caller to a user of a new personal number.
 Oftel identified old (070x) xx geographic number ranges that had not been used before and re-allocated those first.

 For example, The Welwyn Garden City (0707) 4x range (now 01707 4x) had never been used, so 070 74xx quickly came into use for personal numbering in 1996.
 However, the (0707) 3x range (now 01707 3x) had been in use within Welwyn Garden City, and these numbers remained protected by Oftel for a number of years.
 The 070 73xx range of numbers finally came into use for personal numbering in 2007.

 070 numbers initially allowed revenue share.
 These numbers are easy to mistake for mobile phone numbers and many scams developed.
 Oftel consulted on various proposals.
-Eventually revenue share was banned on these lines and they also fell under the jurisdiction of ICSTIS (nowadays PhonepayPlus), the premium rate services regulator.
+Eventually revenue share was banned on these lines and they also fell under the jurisdiction of ICSTIS (later PhonepayPlus, more recently the Phone-paid Services Authority), the premium rate services regulator.